programminghistorian/ph-submissions/lessons/introduction-to-stylometry-with-python.md

 ## A Stylometric "Cause Célèbre"

-However, *who* wrote *which* of the papers was a matter of open debate for 150 years, not least because of the authors themselves.
+However, *who* wrote *which* of the papers was a matter of open debate for 150 years.
+And the co-authors' behavior is to blame for the mystery.

 First, because the *Federalist* was published anonymously, under the shared pseudonym "Publius".
-Anonymous publication was not uncommon in the eighteenth century, especially in the case of politically sensitive material whose authors would have been at considerable personal risk if their authorship had been known to the authorities.
-However, in this case, the fact that three people shared a single pseudonym makes it difficult to determine who wrote what, because "Publius" has three heads, so to speak.
-Making things worse is the fact that the three authors wrote about closely related topics, at the same time, and using the same cultural and political references, which made their respective vocabularies hard to distinguish from each other.
+Anonymous publication was not uncommon in the eighteenth century, especially in the case of politically sensitive material that could attract unwanted attention (or even, sometimes, considerable personal risk) to its author.
+However, in the *Federalist*'s case, the fact that three people shared a single pseudonym makes it difficult to determine who wrote which part of the text.
+Compounding the problem is the fact that the three authors wrote about closely related topics, at the same time, and using the same cultural and political references, which made their respective vocabularies hard to distinguish from each other.

 Second, because Madison and Hamilton left conflicting testimonies regarding their roles in the project.
-In a famous 1944 article, historian Douglass Adair[^7] explained that, even long after the debate over the ratification of the Constitution was over, neither man wanted the true authorship of the Papers to become public knowledge during their lifetimes, because they had come to regret some of what they had written.
+In a famous 1944 article, historian Douglass Adair[^7] explained that neither man wanted the true authorship of the Papers to become public knowledge during their lifetimes, because they had come to regret some of what they had written.
 The notoriously vainglorious Hamilton, however, wanted to make sure that _posterity_ would remember him as the driving force behind the Papers.
-In 1804, he gave to a friend a note in which he claimed 63 of the 85 Papers as his own work.
-Ten years later, Madison refuted some of Hamilton's claims, stating that *he* was the author of 12 of the papers on Hamilton's list and that they he had been the principal author of three more, for which Hamilton claimed equal credit.
-Unfortunately, Hamilton was long dead by the time Madison made his belated counterargument and therefore could not respond.
-(Hamilton died in a duel two days after he wrote the orignal note claiming 63 of the papers as his own.)
-As a result, it was impossible to clear the matter while both men were alive to confirm the truth. and no definite proof supporting either man's claims has emerged from the archive since.
+In 1804, he wrote a note in which he claimed 63 of the 85 Papers as his own work and gave it to a friend for safekeeping.
+Two days later, Hamilton died in a duel.
+The note eventually became public; ten years after the events, Madison refuted some of Hamilton's claims, stating that *he* was the author of 12 of the papers on Hamilton's list and that they he had been the principal author of three more, for which Hamilton claimed equal credit.
+Since Hamilton was long dead, it was impossible for him to respond to Madison's belated counterargument.
+That is where the matter remained for a long time, since no proof supporting either man's claim emerged from the archive.

-Third, because in the words of David Holmes and Richard Forsyth,[^8] Madison and Hamilton had "unusually similar" writing styles at the best of times.
+Third, because in the words of David Holmes and Richard Forsyth,[^8] Madison and Hamilton had "unusually similar" writing styles.
 Frederick Mosteller and Frederick Williams calculated that, in the papers for which authorship is not in doubt, the average lengths of the sentences written by the two men are both uncommonly high and virtually identical: 34.59 and 34.55 words respectively.[^9] The standard deviations in sentence lengths, also nearly identical, don't help much.
 Neither does the fact that, as Mosteller quipped, neither man was known to use a short word when a long one would do.
+Thus, there was no easy way to pinpoint any given paper as clearly marked with Hamilton's or Madison's stylistic signature.

 It wasn't until 1964 that Mosteller and David Lee Wallace[^10], using word usage statistics, came up with a relatively satisfactory solution to the mystery.
 By comparing how often Madison and Hamilton used structural words like *may*, *also*, *an*, *his*, etc., they concluded that the disputed papers had all been written by Madison; even in the case of *Federalist 55*, the paper for which they said that the evidece was the least convincing, Mosteller and Wallace estimated the odds that Madison was the author at 100 to 1.

-Since then, the authorship of the *Federalist* has remained a common test case for machine learning algorithms, at least in the English-speaking world.[^11] Stylometric analysis has also continued to use the *Federalist* to refine its methods, for example to look for signs of hidden collaborations between multiple authors in a single text.[^12] Interestingly, some of the results of this research suggest that the answer to the *Federalist* mystery isn't quite as clear-cut as Mosteller and Wallace thought, and that Hamilton and Madison may have co-written more of the *Federalist* than we ever suspected.
+Since then, the authorship of the *Federalist* has remained a common test case for machine learning algorithms, at least in the English-speaking world.[^11] Stylometric analysis has also continued to use the *Federalist* to refine its methods, for example as a test case while looking for signs of hidden collaborations between multiple authors in a single text.[^12] Interestingly, some of the results of this research suggest that the answer to the *Federalist* mystery may not be quite as clear-cut as Mosteller and Wallace thought, and that Hamilton and Madison may have co-written more of the *Federalist* than we ever suspected.

 # Our Test Cases